-On 30 September 2014, the Company announced that it would be proceeding with the Austin Engineering Ltd (Austin) Performance Rights Plan, instead of issuing options.
-The Performance Rights Plan is a long term incentive aimed at creating a stronger link between employee performance and reward and increasing shareholder value by enabling Senior Executives to have greater involvement with, and to share in, the future growth and profitability of the Company.
+On 30 September 2014, the group announced that it would be proceeding with the Austin Engineering Limited (Austin) Performance Rights Plan, instead of issuing options.
+The Performance Rights Plan is a long term incentive aimed at creating a stronger link between employee performance and reward and increasing shareholder value by enabling senior executives to have greater involvement with, and share in the future growth and profitability of the group.